SOLAS Regulation III/17-1: Recovery of Persons from the Water

 Ship-Specific Recovery Planning and Risk Assessment

-Recovery plans developed under SOLAS Regulation III/17-1 should facilitate the safe transfer of a casualty from the water to the vessel while minimising the risk of injury.
-This includes reducing the possibility of impact with the ship’s structure or the recovery appliance itself.
+Recovery plans developed under SOLAS Regulation III/17‑1 should enable the safe transfer of a casualty from the water to the vessel while minimising the risk of injury.
+This includes reducing the possibility of impact with the ship’s structure or the recovery equipment itself (UK MCA, MGN 544 (M+F), GOV.UK).

-To achieve this, recovery procedures should be supported by a risk assessment that considers:
+To achieve this, recovery procedures should be supported by a risk assessment that takes into account:

 • Vessel design and layout